sthenc/diplomski_rad/diplomski.md

 # Summary - max.
 100 riječi

-A overview of recent developments in the speech extraction field is given, including the survey of most succesfull strategies.
-A special emphassis is put on approaches based on deep neural networks.
-The BLSTM-RNN architecture is chosen along with the CURRENNT software package for working with the network.
+A overview of recent developments in the speech extraction field is given, including the survey of most successful strategies.
+A special emphasis is put on approaches based on deep neural networks.
+The BLSTM-RNN neural network architecture is chosen along with the CURRENNT software package for working with the network.
-Success of speech extraction is evaluated on Task 1 of the CHiME 2nd challenge, and an absolute improvement in word accuracy of 25% is achieved on a noisy speech recognition task using an small-dictionary ASR system specialised for clean speech.
+Success of speech extraction is evaluated on Task 1 of the CHiME 2nd challenge, and an absolute improvement in word accuracy of 25% is achieved on a noisy speech recognition task using a small-dictionary ASR system specialised for clean speech.

 keywords: speech extraction, deep neural networks, RNN, BLSTM, CUDA, CHiME, CURRENNT